Geocodio/docs/source.html.md

 }
 ```

-> Warnings can also be triggered for individual results, such as when an ACS field append was specified for a city-level query:
+> Warnings can also be triggered for individual results, such as when an FFIEC field append was specified for a city-level query:

 ```json
 {